webexpo/tool1/README.md

 We may work on these issues in a near future.

-- French translations are officially supported but missing.
+- French translations are officially supported but missing [COMING SOON].

-- Inputs lack robust validation mechanisms and may lead to undefined behavior.
+- Inputs lack robust validation mechanisms and may lead to undefined behavior in some cases.

-- Application is not optimized for mobile phones and small screens (<500px).
+- Tool 1 is not optimized for mobile phones and small screens having widths lower than 500 pixels.

 - Accessibility mechanisms
   ([ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)) are